Sample-Efficient Optimisation over the Outputs of Generative Models: Background

 \section{Background}

-\textbf{Deterministic generation in diffusion and flow matching models}.
-Both diffusion~\citep{ho2020denoising,song2020score,song2020denoising} and flow matching~\citep{lipman2022flow} models share a key property: the ability to perform \emph{deterministic generation}, where a latent variable \( \bm{z} \sim p \) --- where $p$ is the latent distribution --- fully specifies the generated data \( \bm{x} \).
-Moreover, using reverse generation procedures, they allow for a known data object $\bm{x}$ to be reverted to its corresponding latent representation $\bm{z}$ — a process referred to as \emph{inversion}.
-Determinism creates a mapping between the latent space and the data space, which is a key feature we exploit in our optimisation approach.
-With stochastic generation the latent variable would only be weakly informative, substantially reducing the possibility for controlled generation.

-\textbf{Black-box optimisation} targets problems where the objective function is explicitly unknown \textit{a-priori} but can be queried through function evaluations.
+Black-box optimisation targets problems where the objective function is explicitly unknown \textit{a-priori} but can be queried through function evaluations.
 These evaluations may be expensive, noisy, or derivative-free, and given that the function is not directly accessible such problems are referred to as ``black-box''.
-In such settings optimisation techniques such as Bayesian Optimisation (BO)~\citep{shahriari2015taking}, Evolutionary Strategies (ES)~\citep{hansen2001completely}, and Particle-Swarm Optimisation algorithms (PSO)~\citep{kennedy1995particle} are commonly employed.
+A typical black-box optimisation problem can be written as $ \bm{x}^* = \arg\max_{\bm{x} \in \mathcal{X}} f(\bm{x}), $ where \( f \colon \mathcal{X} \to \mathbb{R} \) is the objective function, and \( \mathcal{X} \) is the domain of interest.